0xsimao/audits/README.md

 # Public Competitions

 Please find my full Portfolio [here](https://audits.sherlock.xyz/watson/0x73696d616f).
 I have 12 1st, 4 2nd and 5 3rd place finishes, totalling 21 top3 finishes.
 I achieve very high coverage percentages consistently, having found all bugs in several competitions.
 Additionally, I was 1st place in 6 competitions in a row.
-Lastly, only a handful of people were able to get to 3rd place in the Sherlock [leaderboard](https://audits.sherlock.xyz/leaderboards), and I am proudly one of them.
+Lastly, only a select few have reached 3rd place on the Sherlock [leaderboard](https://audits.sherlock.xyz/leaderboards), and I am proud to be one of them.

 # Private Audits